by Daniele Baggiani

 The Nelson family visiting Passo del Giogo

-- Leonardo Baggiani then accompanied them to the Monte Altuzzo Battlefield.
-They visited the Infirmary and Command Bunkers, as well as the German positions around the mountain.
-These were captured by the infantry of the 85th Infantry Division on September 17, 1944.
+- Leonardo Baggiani then accompanied them to the Mount Altuzzo Battlefield.
+They visited the Infirmary and Command Bunkers, and the German ambushes around the mountain.
+These were taken over by the infantrymen of the 85th Infantry Division September 17, 1944.

 - Afterward, the Nelson family visited the large Monument to the Fallen of the 363rd on their way back.